 NDNB is North America’s leading provider of SOC 2 HITRUST readiness assessments, along with subsequent SOC 2 HITRUST Type 1 and SOC 2 HITRUST Type 2 reports.
 With more and more healthcare organizations handling large amounts of highly sensitive patient data – commonly known as Personally Identifiable Information (PII)/Protected Health Information (PHI) – the need for increased security measures are now more important than ever.
 And the most commonly used prescriptive third-party assessment for validating healthcare controls is none other than a SOC 2 HITRUST report.
-Yet before such a report can be issued – and even before the audit can be conducted – healthcare service organizations would highly benefit from a fixed-fee SOC 2 HITRUST scoping & readiness assessment from a nationally recognized PCAOB CPA firm, and that’s NDNB.
+Yet before such a report can be issued – and even before the audit can be conducted – healthcare service organizations would highly benefit from a fixed-fee SOC 2 HITRUST scoping & readiness assessment from a nationally recognized IR CPA firm, and that’s NDNB.

 Fixed-Fee SOC 2 HITRUST Readiness Assessments from NDNB

 As one of North America’s leading providers of regulatory compliance services and solutions, NDNB Has developed a highly efficient SOC 2 HITRUST auditing process from beginning to end, one that saves your organization both time and money.
 What’s interesting to note about HITRUST compliance is that the AICPA – in conjunction with HITRUST – has put forward a mapping document that essentially “maps” the HITRUST CSF controls to the AICPA TSP Common Criteria.
 The most recent mapping unfortunately becomes outdated relatively quickly as HITRUST changes their CSF quite frequently.
 Regardless, the overall intent is quite clear, leaving most organizations with the impression that much work has to be done (and rightfully so) for becoming SOC 2 HITRUST compliant.